pablodecm/phd_thesis/src/104_chapter_4.md

 ### Artificial Neural Networks {#sec:ann}

-An alternative way to carry do empirical risk minimisation is based on consider function $f(\boldsymbol{x}; \boldsymbol{\phi})$, which depends on a vector of parameters $\boldsymbol{\phi}$, and attempt to find the values of $\boldsymbol{\phi}$ that minimise
+An alternative way to carry out empirical risk minimisation is based on consider function $f(\boldsymbol{x}; \boldsymbol{\phi})$, which depends on a vector of parameters $\boldsymbol{\phi}$, and attempt to find the values of $\boldsymbol{\phi}$ that minimise